isawesom3/ridiculous-songs/README.md

 // alert(song);
 console.log(song); // Output the song to the console

-and paste it in the java complier.
+and paste it in the java complier or your replit

 # ahhh